 I have always been drawn to psychology and take a keen interest in learning why people do what they do.
 I was an accountant for over thirty years, and I often found that my greatest joy was in the one-to-one interactions I had with my clients.
-Eventually I decided that I wanted to go back to school and get a degree in a field that would enable me to work more directly with people.
-I felt God calling me to a career in professional counseling, and I have been extremely blessed to do what I love for the past 16+ years.
+Eventually I decided to go back to school and get a degree in a field that would enable me to work more directly with people.
+I felt God calling me to a career in professional counseling, and I have been extremely blessed to do what I love for the past 17+ years.

 I have been married to my second husband for over 43 years and together we have raised two kids in a blended family.
 We are now blessed with two grandsons.
 I love to discover new ways to help people and am always eager to read new therapeutic studies and approaches.